TediusTimmy/FunnyMachine/Rev2/ciw2/README.md

 Alternative version switches between stack-mode and belt-mode when convenient.
 This should generate more efficient code that is also correct.

 Multiplication has been implemented in software.
-Division and modulus only work for positive numbers.
+Division and modulus have also been implemented in software, but are always unsigned.